AbdelYsf/edulocity/README.md

 # EduLocity (education + velocity )
-backend code of a learning management system which i named EduLocity
+backend code of a learning management system which I named EduLocity